 Kids are able to act out and better understand events that happen in their lives.
 My toddler has since been pretending that it’s time to go to Morris’ house.
 “What are you going to do at Morris’ house?”
 I asked him.

 “Eat snacks,” he promptly responded.
 That he continued to act out a situation like the morning routines—with snacks and everything—isn’t too much of a coincidence.
 He may be acting out a common occurrence in his life (getting dropped off instead of staying at home).

 Whether regular scenes such as a morning routine, or more detailed and exciting like a trip to an amusement park, kids are able to better understand events in their lives by pretending about it.

-Kids regain control
+Toddlers regain control

 Imaginative play also allows kids to regain some of the control that feels lost in the World of Big Adults.
 The fact that my toddler can decide what Morris eats and how much, as well as spoon-feeds and offers Morris his cup of water helps him feel like the adult.

 Now, as the “bigger” person, he has the say on all matters.